 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—a standard process for mixed loads.
-Pure asphalt tear-offs, however, stay on our dedicated, specialized roofing waste line.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to a general C&D debris service—keeping your project compliant.
+Pure asphalt tear-offs run on our standard roofing line, but mixed loads require different handling procedures.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition